Sensory Ops, Book 3

 Moist awareness bubbled in Ava’s throat, but she refused to swallow it down.
 Just as she’d been trained to always sit with a clear view of a room, she’d been trained not to react to certain stimuli.

-Whether it was the dislike of her cover name and the memories it evoked for her or the urge to laugh at his slightly flustered response or the arousal pulsing through her body stimulated by nothing more than a hard-eyed look she couldn’t respond.
+She’d conditioned herself to not respond to the cover name she hated and the memories it evoked for her.
+His slightly flustered response and the arousal pulsing through her body that was stimulated by nothing more than a hard-eyed look made response impossible.

 Maybe she was the one being engaged.

 “No.” From what she’d learned of Dr. H he studied emotions, their triggers and effects.
 He seemed to be on a quest to find genuine empaths, especially young ones, to help them master their gifts.

 “Then drop this line of pursuit and focus on your job.”